Recognising World Autism Awareness Day

 “On World Autism Awareness Day, let us reaffirm our commitment to promote the full participation of all people with autism, and ensure they have the necessary support to be able to exercise their rights and fundamental freedoms.”Secretary-General António Guterres

 The theme for last year was ‘Empowering women and girls with autism’.
 One misconception about autism spectrum disorder is that it only affects males.
 While it is certainly true that boys are four times more likely to be diagnosed than girls, 1 in 151 girls are identified as having ASD.
 The disparity between genders is something that is being increasingly discussed.
 One idea that is becoming more widespread is that perhaps women and girls display symptoms of autism differently to men and boys.
 For more on this, check out our blog by autism parent, writer and blogger Seana Smith.

 World Autism Awareness day is a day of recognition for the autism community.
 It is a day we can use to bring to light all the different things that make our children special, but also to highlight the barriers that still exist.
 By involving the whole community in this global celebration and acknowledgment of autism spectrum disorder, we can all plan and move together towards a more inclusive future.
 One where all children on the spectrum have access to the support and resources they need to reach their best outcome.

 Rockmelon was designed by parents for parents.
 Our sole mission is to use technology to help families with a child on the spectrum.
 At Rockmelon, we know that in order to give children their best chance at success, the parents and families who love them need to be supported first.
-That’s why we’re building a digital platform that will help change the lives of millions of children around the world, starting with our first product, the Parent Edition.
+That’s why we’re building a digital platform that will help change the lives of millions of children around the world, starting with our first product, the CONNECT+LEARN.